The Best Post-Construction Cleaning Guide

 How to clean drywall and plaster dust

-Cleaning post-construction brick and mortar dust
+Cleaning brick and mortar dust

 How to clean spackling paste

-Wooden surfaces are much more prone to water damage than tile, so you need to keep them as dry as possible.
-Wipe up any wet spackling with a dry towel and use window cleaner or white vinegar sparingly on the residue.
+Wood is more prone to water damage than tile, so keep it dry.
+Wipe up wet spackling with a dry towel and use window cleaner or white vinegar sparingly on the residue.
+If it’s fully dried on, use wood oil to soften it until it can be scraped up with a plastic putty knife.

 Final thoughts